futureverse/future/revdep/problems.md

     Packages suggested but not available for checking: 'bGMYC', 'splits'
     ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is  7.1Mb
+      sub-directories of 1Mb or more:
+        extdata   1.3Mb
+        help      5.1Mb
+    ```

 *   checking Rd cross-references ...
 NOTE
     ```
     Packages unavailable to check Rd xrefs: ‘bGMYC’, ‘splits’